Learn About Caladiums

 - Cover with 1 inch of soil.

-- Bulbs may be started inside 6-8 weeks before all danger of frost has passed.
+- Caladium bulbs may be started inside 6-8 weeks before all danger of frost has passed.
 They require a warm soil in order to emerge so consider using a heat mat.

 How to Grow